 Cervical cancer is caused by low sexual self worth.
 Jesus says it is suppressed anger with the male’s desire for sexual intimacy without emotional intimacy, or your own demand for emotional intimacy without sexual intimacy.
 It includes the willingness to sacrifice self by pandering to men sexually or emotionally rather than emotionally resolve the situation internally.
 It also includes an emotional unwillingness to engage sexually, but still physically engaging in order to avoid men’s disapproval or to obtain your own sexual satisfaction.

 I am not sure at what age my sexual injuries started.
 I remember something strange when I was a girl – it a feeling I had that something that just happened wasn’t okay and my mother’s views on sex and the body did not help.
+I also remember my mum telling me something that happened to her when she was 14, so I suspect that I inheritated some sexually injuries.
 As I said above, I experienced some very unpleasant things sexually and I handed my will over, like many women do, so many times.
 I had sex when I didn’t want to, with people I didn’t want to and I got forced into things I didn’t want to and I did things I didn’t want to – to avoid the man’s disapproval and anger and because I didn’t have enough worth to say no. So from that I agree with everything Jesus has said: I wanted emotional intimacy when it wasn’t really available and I let men have sex with me without emotional intimacy and yes over time that made me mad and very sad.
 I did sacrifice myself and my true values in order to gain validation and approval and avoid anger and disapproval.
 I was also a hypocrite, demanding emotional intimacy when I was unwilling to give it myself.
-So I agree that I developed an angry demand that a partner should make me happy sexually, when I could not do that myself; that he be emotionally intimate while I was a closed book.
+So I agree that I developed an angry demand that a partner should make me feel good about myself sexually, when I could not do that myself; that he be emotionally intimate while I was a closed book.
 I feel angry about the way women are treated as objects and bodies and I have a lot of shame about the things I have done and a lot of sadness about losing my innocence, and my self.

 It is the anger that creates the cancer.
 If you look at how cancer tumours look, they are knotted, tight tissue, red, inflamed and nasty looking – in a way an image of anger.
 The underlying fear and grief is there too – the cause, but it is feeling and releasing of this anger that will heal my cancer.
 I do not find this easy AT ALL.
 I judge my anger as a bad emotion – so I hold it in.
 When I do try to express it, it can often whittle away again.
 I have managed some of it and when it happened I went straight into some grief which is good.
 But there is more, I can feel that as I write.
 I am the Queen of Holding On so learning to let go, to jump from the plane, as Mary once described in her blog ( a great article on fear ) is part of my journey right now.